Officers of the School

 Women’s Auxiliary Awards

-Cash and certificate awards are granted to senior students who meet the following criteria:
+WAA are certificate awards granted to senior students who meet the following criteria:

 - academic achievement